 Main Ingredients and Variations

-- Saltine Crackers: If you want to control salt use the low sodium or no salt version of the crackers.
-Bread crumbs also work well, however, the salmon Pattie’s made with crackers is my favorite way to prepare canned salmon patties.
+- Saltine Crackers: If you want to control salt, use the low-sodium or no-salt version of the crackers.
+Bread crumbs also work well; however, the salmon patties made with crackers is my favorite way to prepare canned salmon patties.
+You can also try a Ritz or Club cracker for a change.

 - Eggs: use the whole egg and lightly beat it before mixing it with salmon.
-Don't skip the egg as it acts as a binding agent to keep the salmon patties from falling apart.
+Please don’t skip the egg, as it acts as a binding agent to keep the salmon patties from falling apart.
+If you don’t want to use eggs, then try a dollop of mayonnaise or some left over mashed potatoes mixed in!

-- Old Bay Seasoning: this is the best seasoning for salmon patties, if you want a milder flavor adjust the amount of seasoning to your taste.
+- Old Bay Seasoning: Old Bay is the best seasoning for southern salmon patties.
+If you want a milder flavor, adjust the seasoning to your taste.

 What to Serve with Salmon Patties